VA Aid and Attendance

 There Are Medical Requirements Of The Veteran, Or His Or Her Single Surviving Spouse

-The phrase “permanently and totally disabled’ means that a veteran must require care or assistance on a regular basis, which protects him or her from the potential danger of a daily living environment.
+A veteran aid lawyer in Arlington, TX may also inform you that the phrase “permanently and totally disabled’ means that a veteran must require care or assistance on a regular basis, which protects him or her from the potential danger of a daily living environment.
 This phrase can be established by showing one or more of the following conditions:

 - The veteran or surviving spouse is blind or has visual impairment of 5/200 or less in both eyes or concentric contraction of the visual field to five degrees or less;

 - The veteran or surviving spouse is a patient in a nursing home or hospice facility because of mental or physical incapacity: